Kowal Sentry Integration for Magento 2

 Better store performance analysis

-Cron monitoring and operational observability
+Cron monitoring and observability of technical processes

 Secure integration with Magento data